hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 ## Query Time

-We prepare 10 easy query for you to have a try:
+We prepare 10 easy queries for you to have a try:
 1.--Query 1: Average monthly flight takeoff and landing records

 ```